 In the 2010 Avoider Study by J.D.
-Power and Associates, about 19% of new-vehicle shoppers who were surveyed avoided Toyota due to its “bad reputation,” a jump of 17 percentage points from a year ago.
+Power and Associates, about 19 percent of new-vehicle shoppers who were surveyed avoided Toyota due to its “bad reputation,” a jump of 17 percentage points from a year ago.

 The market research firm found that an increasing number of new-car shoppers steer clear of Toyota showrooms because of its quality and safety problems.

-About 15% of those surveyed said that they had “a bad experience” with Toyota, a rise of 12 percentage points compared to last year.
-Meanwhile, 15% were “concerned about the future of this vehicle brand,” a 11-point increase from 2009.Read the entire article 19% of new shoppers avoid Toyota, according to 2010 J.D.
+About 15 percent of those surveyed said that they had “a bad experience” with Toyota, a rise of 12 percentage points compared to last year.
+Meanwhile, 15 percent were “concerned about the future of this vehicle brand,” an 11-point increase from 2009.Read the entire article 19% of new shoppers avoid Toyota, according to 2010 J.D.
 Power study